Stephanvonleyser/stephanvonleyser.github.io/README.md

 ## Repository Contents

-This repository contains various projects and learning materials
+This repository contains various projects and learning materials organized in the following way:

+- 'Exercises/': This directory contains sub-directories with some coding excercises ordered by week

 ## Get in Touch